 Top Tip: We recommend beginning your personal profile in a Word document and copying this information into the online application.
 Application systems are known to time out whilst you are working through them if you leave them too long so be careful!
 You can also run your application through spell-checker whilst you are typing it into Word to check it for SPaG.

-When completing your personal profile, do not leave anything out of your academic history as the university will check you references and grades – if these are fraudulent you are highly likely to be removed from the application process.
-Also use an email that you check frequently so that you can keep up to date with your application (fast responses are looked kindly upon), make sure these email has a professional address (for example, [email protected]) and keep a note of your application number as this may be needed for future correspondence.
+When completing your personal profile, do not leave anything out of your academic history as the university will check your references and grades – if these are fraudulent you are highly likely to be removed from the application process.
+Also use an email that you check frequently so that you can keep up to date with your application (fast responses are looked kindly upon), make sure these email has a professional address (for example, Firstname.firstname.lastname@example.org) and keep a note of your application number as this may be needed for future correspondence.